yzdgit/qiwa.namla.sa/README.md

 If you encounter any issues or have questions, please file an issue on the GitHub issue tracker.

 ## Acknowledgements
-- Thanks to all contributors who have helped to build and improve this tool.
 - Special thanks to the open-source community for providing the libraries and tools that make this project possible.